-A degree plan listing all courses must be completed by the student, approved by the student's advisor and department chair, and submitted to the School of Public Health Office of Admissions and Student Services before the completion of the first semester of enrollment.
+A degree plan listing all courses must be completed by the student, approved by the student's advisor and department chair, and submitted to the School of Public Health Office of Admissions and Student Services before the completion of the first semester of enrollment for all MPH and DrPH students.
 All subsequent requests for degree plan changes must be submitted in writing by the student to their advisor and department chair for approval.
 All changes must be submitted to the School of Public Health Office of Admissions and Student Services.
 A degree plan must follow the guidelines stated in the catalog for the Academic Year in which it is filed.